vasuman/gooey/README.md

 }
 ```

+Subsequent invocation of the command will read from this file to determine
+whether the contract has changed.

-Use the `-f` option to maintain files for your testnet and homestead deployments.
+Use the `-f` option to maintain seperate *state files* for your testnet and
+homestead deployments.

 ### Deploy